altid/altid.github.io/architecture.md

  - `notification` is used to signify that the service wishes to signify clients of an important occurance, such as an @mention in a chat client

 ## Services - Interaction With Clients And Servers
-These individual pieces are combined with a ctrl file, events file, and tabs file from the root of the directory by a ubqt server, such as 9p server.
+These individual pieces are combined with a ctrl file, events file, and tabs file from the root of the directory by an Altid server, such as 9p server.
-The result is served, somewhat modified to a ubqt client for drawing.
+The result is served, somewhat modified to an Altid client for drawing.

 ## Servers